 Students complete foundational mathematics courses such as calculus, linear algebra, and statistics, and applied mathematics courses such as operations research, but forgo theoretical math courses in favor of courses in the computer science and business departments such as accounting, data analytics, economics, finance, information systems, marketing, management, and business law.
 Students can also tailor electives in the major to their particular mathematical, business, or computer science interests.

 We encourage our students majoring in mathematical business to take advantage of our signature learning experiences, particularly internships and research.
-With foundational knowledge in both math and business principals, our students are uniquely positioned to take advantage of high-value internships in the local area, abroad, or in a major metropolitan area.
+With foundational knowledge in both math and business principles, our students are uniquely positioned to take advantage of high-value internships in the local area, abroad, or in a major metropolitan area.